"In a Tuscan Country Kitchen"

 | DAY 5 | Siena & Chianti wine country

 Travel through the idyllic countryside of Chianti Classico and taste wine at Castello di Brolio whose family created the blend for this world famous wine.
-In the afternoon we are accompanied by a Sienese art historian on a walking tour of the heart of Siena.
-We visit one of the most richly decorated cathedrals in the world with masterpieces by Duccio, Pisano, Lorenzetti, Donatello, Pinturicchio and Michelangelo.
-In the campo square we learn about the world famous Palio horse race and the traditions of its people.
+In the afternoon stroll in Siena and visit one of the most richly decorated cathedrals in the world with masterpieces by Duccio, Pisano, Lorenzetti, Donatello, Pinturicchio and Michelangelo.
+In the campo square learn about the world famous Palio horse race and the traditions of its people.

 | DAY 6 | Farmers market excursion